 Such a fatalistic attitude is understandable, but misplaced.
 Indeed, there are a number of distinct and cumulative actions the United States, its partners and allies, and other members of the international community can undertake—alone and in concert with each other—to address this human rights tragedy and pressure China to reverse course.

-This post collects some of these ideas in one place, with a focus on how the United States and others within the international community can mount a robust response to confirmed persecution against the Uyghurs and other Turkic minorities in Xinjiang.
+This post collects some of these ideas in one place, with a focus on how the United States and others within the international community can mount a coordinated response to confirmed persecution against the Uyghurs and other Turkic minorities in Xinjiang.
 This playbook, with adaptations, is equally relevant to events in Hong Kong and can be deployed against other human rights abusing states around the world.

 The Uyghur people of northwest China, like other Chinese citizens of Turkic descent, have long been the subject of discrimination and persecution.
 The treatment of this Muslim minority took a perilous turn in the 1990s, following the collapse of the Soviet Union, when Beijing launched an assimilation movement in Xinjiang province (a.k.a.
 East Turkistan or the Xinjiang Uyghur Autonomous Region) and began imposing elements of a police state.
 The articulated concern was that the region was fostering separatism, extremism, and terrorism.
 What began with the repression of expressions of Islam and the harassment of activists demanding greater Uyghur autonomy has devolved today into a violent, even genocidal, policy of ethno-religious persecution.